sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/grAma-dvijAH.md

 - subscribe to the victorious and beautiful dharma of the Aryas,
 - are confident in their self-worth and contribution to high civilization,
 - **reject victimhood & quota ideology** of the dasyus,
+- are pro-dvija-s, even as good dvija-s are pro-sat-shUdra-s,
-- are pro-dvija-s (far from forcing dvija-s to lose their saMskAra-s and aptitude)
+- and (far from forcing dvija-s to lose their saMskAra-s and aptitude)
-- and perhaps want to **ennoble** themselves to being de-jure (rather than just de-facto) vaishya-s.
+  perhaps want to **ennoble** themselves to being de-jure (rather than just de-facto) vaishya-s .

 ## Contact
 - [tele]:(https://https://t.me/+aZpV3KvbSj1iZDUx)